PSD2

 EXECUTION_DATE_INVALID 400 The requested execution date is not a valid execution date for the ASPSP.

-CANCELLATION_INVALID 405 The addressed payment is not cancellable e.g. due to cut off time passed or legal constraints.
+CANCELLATION_INVALID 405 The addressed payment is not cancellable (e.g. cut off time passed or legal constraints).

 SESSIONS_NOT_SUPPORTED 400 The combined service flag may not be used with this ASPSP.